-Social media is not a channel people use to read big stories.
-People tend to scan these channels, so the communication style must be short, clear and ideally supported by visual elements as a photo, video, data visualisation or GIF.
-On all 'Let it flow' related tweets the following hashtags are used: #letitflow, #AMBER, @ambertools.
+Social media is not a channel people use to read big stories on.
+People tend to scan these channels, so the communication style must be short, clear and ideally supported by visual elements as photo, video, data visualisation or GIFs.
+On all 'Let it flow' related tweets the following hashtags should be used: #letitflow, #AMBER, @ambertools